Definition of Retargeting

-Retargeting is also referred to as behavioral retargeting or behavioral remarketing.
-Retargeting allows online advertisers to target consumers based on their previous interactions with their website.
+Retargeting, also known as behavioral retargeting or behavioral remarketing, allows online advertisers to target consumers based on their previous interactions with their website.

 Imagine that a visitor comes to your website, but does not make a purchase.
 Retargeting is like a reminder to them that they have been to your website.
 This reminder often comes in the form of ads for your website on other websites.
 Retargeting keeps you front and center.
 The user will remember how they were just looking at your website recently and how they were considering purchasing your service or product.

 How does retargeting work?
 Retargeting works by including a pixel (invisible to users) on your website.
 This pixel then tags all of your visitors and adds them to a list.
 When you set up a campaign and issue a pixel ID, the pixel will then track your visitors and where they are in the sales funnel.
 High on the list of visitors to be retargeted include those who have put items into a shopping cart and are close to checking out.

 • Site-based retargeting: site-based retargeting is when you serve ads to people who have visited your website in the past.

 • Search retargeting: search retargeting serves ads to users who search one of your keywords in a search engine.

 • Email retargeting: email retargeting is when you serve ads to people who open your emails.